 SP10 - Neurorobotics

-The Neurorobotics Platform will offer scientists and technology developers a software and hardware infrastructure allowing them to connect pre-validated brain models to detailed simulations of robot bodies and environments and to use the resulting neurorobotic systems in in silico experiments and technology development.
+The Neurorobotics Platform offers scientists and technology developers a software and hardware infrastructure that allows them to connect pre-validated brain models to detailed simulations of robot bodies and environments, and to use the resulting neurorobotic systems in in silico experiments and technology development.

-The goal for the ramp-up phase will be to develop the Neurorobotics Platform version 1 which will allow researchers to design and run simple experiments in cognitive neuroscience using simulated robots and simulated environments linked to simplified versions of HBP brain models.
-The Neurorobotics Platform will include a Robot Designer, an Environment Builder, and a Closed-Loop engine, as well as the Neurorobotics Platform host facility.
+The goal for the Ramp-Up Phase was to develop the first version of the Neurorobotics Platform.
+This allows researchers to design and run simple experiments in cognitive neuroscience using simulated robots and simulated environments linked to simplified versions of HBP brain models.
+The Neurorobotics Platform includes a Robot Designer, an Environment Builder, and a Closed-Loop engine, as well as the Neurorobotics Platform host facility.

 What People are Saying